Find Affordable College Courses

 $15,369 Average Tuition & Fees

-Community College of Aurora came in at #7 in this year’s edition of the Best Value Visual & Performing Arts Schools in the Rocky Mountains Region ranking.
-Located in the city of Aurora, CCA is a public college with a moderately-sized student population.
+Community College of Aurora ranked #7 on this year’s Best Value Visual & Performing Arts Schools in the Rocky Mountains Region list.
+Located in the city of Aurora, CCA is a public school with a moderately-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at CCA are $15,369 a year.